-Fort-de-; it covers an area of 17 square miles (44 square kilometres) and had a population of 90,347 in 2006.
+The capital is Fort-de-France; it covers an area of 17 square miles (44 square kilometres) and had a population of 90,347 in 2006.

-Martinique boasts a wide range of wildlife, including manatees, bats, snakes, the (which happens to be endemic to Martinique), around 200 species of bird and around 225 species of Volcano Frog reef fish!
+Martinique boasts a wide range of wildlife, including manatees, bats, snakes, the Volcano Frog (which happens to be endemic to Martinique), around 200 species of bird and around 225 species of reef fish!

 The official language of Martinique is French.

-Martinique was first discovered by
+Martinique was first discovered by Christopher Columbus in 1493!